kev231998/probemon/README.md

 There is also a **flask app** to serve charts/plots and stats of the sqlite3 db.
 Use a real webserver like *gunicorn* or whatever you like.
 Look at [your deployement options](http://flask.pocoo.org/docs/1.0/deploying/#self-hosted-options) to find how to serve the app with a webserver.

 The dependencies are:
-* for probemon.py: scapy, python-netaddr, lru-dict
+* for probemon.py: scapy, manuf-ng, lru-dict
 * for stats.py: None
 * for plot.py: matplotlib, cycler
 * for mapot.py: flask, flask-caching